FelixSchladt/OxideWM/examples/config_man_page.md

   - args:
     - Number of your workspace

-- MoveToWorkspaceAndFollow:
+MoveToWorkspaceAndFollow

-  - Moves your focused application to the selected workspace and changes the focus to the according one
+: Moves your focused application to the selected workspace and changes the focus to the according one

-- Quit:
+Quit

-  - Quit the window manager:
+: Quit the window manager:

-- Resize:
+Resize

-  - Lets you resize your window
+: Lets you resize your window

-- Restart:
+Restart

-  - Restarts the window manager
+: Restarts the window manager

 In the 'cmds' field of the configuration all keybinding for the WM are defined.
 A Command consists of an array of keys, the command, some optional arguments and should be configured like the following:
 In this example, the command opens a kitty window.

+## EXAMPLES

 - keys: ["A", "t"]
   command: Exec